Advanced Courses

 Course length: 6 hours

-The purpose of the American Red Cross Waterfront Skills module is to teach lifeguards the skills and knowledge needed to prevent and respond to emergencies in nonsurf, open-water areas found at public parks, resorts, summer camps and campgrounds.
+The American Red Cross Waterfront Skills module teaches lifeguards the skills and knowledge needed to prevent and respond to emergencies in non-surf, open-water areas found at public parks, resorts, summer camps and campgrounds.

-Candidates must have a current American Red Cross Lifeguarding with CPR/AED for Professional Rescuers and First Aid certificate.
+Candidates must have a current American Red Cross Deep Water Lifeguarding with CPR/AED for Professional Rescuers and First Aid certificate.

 Wilderness and Remote First Aid